LNP-WG/lnp-node/README.md

-The node (as other nodes maitained by LNP/BP Standards Association and Pandora Core company subsidiaries) consists of multiple microservices, communicating with each other via LNP ZMQ RPC interface.
+The node (as other nodes maitained by LNP/BP Standards Association and Pandora Core company subsidiaries) consists of multiple microservices, communicating with each other via ZMQ RPC interfaces.

 ![Node architacture](doc/node_arch.jpeg)